Contentious Probate

 - A family member feels unfairly left out or didn’t receive what they were promised.

-- There’s confusion because the will is unclear or contradicts itself.
+- There’s confusion because the the will is unclear or contradicts itself.

 For example, if a parent leaves everything to just one child and nothing to others, the children who were left out might challenge the will.
 Or if the person who made the will had dementia or wasn’t thinking clearly, someone might argue that the will shouldn’t be used.